July 28, 2010

 Notice that Paul talks about defrauding the brother.
 When you have sex with a woman who is not your wife, you are defrauding your Christian brother.
 How will this woman ever explain to her husband what she has done with you?
 Your lustful passions not only destroy your life, but they also devastate the lives of others.
 Instead of presenting every female as a pure bride, you have now defrauded the future husband by taking something for your pleasure that never belonged to you and you could never obtain in righteousness.
 Needless to say, the woman herself suffers and will never view you in the same light again.
 God, however, focuses the spiritual attention upon the man here.

 God also pictures Jesus as the avenger of the people suffering from transgression, fraud, and sexual sin.
-While every believer can rest assured that Jesus will not condemn you so that you lose your salvation (Romans 8:1, page 1768), yet, in this life your sin will bring forth heartache and problems for you and your sexual partner in sin.
-Furthermore, when you appear before the judgment seat of Christ in eternity, to receive your reward (2 Corinthians 5:10, page 1809), your works will be tried with fire and you will suffer loss of reward (1 Corinthians 3:12-15).
+While every believer can rest assured that Jesus will not condemn you so that you lose your salvation (Romans 8:1), yet, in this life your sin will bring forth heartache and problems for you and your sexual partner in sin.
+Furthermore, when you appear before the judgment seat of Christ in eternity, to receive your reward (2 Corinthians 5:10), your works will be tried with fire and you will suffer loss of reward (1 Corinthians 3:12-15).

 Finally, we should remember that Paul had already warned the Thessalonians about the problems associated with sexual sins.
 Today, with sexual sin so prevalent inside and outside the church, we should all heed the solemn warning.
-We should remove from among ourselves every unrepentant brother involved in sexual immorality, until that person repents and turns back to God ( 1 Corinthians 511-13, page 1787).
+We should remove from among ourselves every unrepentant brother involved in sexual immorality, until that person repents and turns back to God (1 Corinthians 5:11-13).
 Our love for everyone should never fail, but we should be vigilant in our application of church discipline to encourage the unrepentant to turn back to a loving Father and the fellowship of the congregation.

 So, we learn some more about building strong friendships in Christ.